dev-jam/opensesame-plugin-experiment_manager/README.md

 - <http://www.gnu.org/licenses/gpl.txt>

-This Plugin contains works of others.
+This plug-in contains works of others.
 For the full license information, please refer to `debian/copyright`.

-3. Documentation
+## 3. Documentation
 ----------------

 Installation instructions and documentation on OpenSesame are available on the documentation website: